Alumni Spotlight - Dr. Joseph Mignogna

 What are you most proud of in your career?

-That I was able to make a difference in some of the organization that I worked at.
-I’ve been very interested in population health.
-So, when I was running my clinics in Glaxo or the clinic at Nissan and somebody comes in and hurts their back OR they get headaches and they can’t get their job done.
+That I was able to make a difference in some of the organizations I worked at.
+I’ve always been very interested in population health.
+So, when I was running my clinics at Glaxo or the clinic at Nissan, and someone came in with back pain or persistent headaches that prevented them from doing their job, I took a step back to understand the bigger picture.

-I have been able to look at the bigger picture and get a better perspective on what is actually going on.
-That’s the stuff that I learned at Brown.
-Sit back, look at the whole person and you’ll see things you won’t believe.
-I’ve always been proud of that.
+That’s something I learned at Brown—sit back, look at the whole person, and you’ll see things you wouldn’t believe.
+I’ve always been proud of that ability.

-Then when you do that, you generate a lot of information and data.
-You can then look at the population stats and say when you see this and this, you can almost predict that this is going to happen.
-Why are we focusing on high cholesterol in this group, when we should be talking about problems and things that relate.
-I’ve always been able to focus my efforts on the population at risk.
+When you do that, you generate a lot of information and data.
+You can then analyze population statistics and start to recognize patterns.
+For example, when you see certain symptoms, you can almost predict what will happen next.
+Instead of focusing on high cholesterol in a particular group, maybe we should be addressing related issues that are more pressing.
+I’ve always been able to direct my efforts toward the populations most at risk.

 Do you keep in touch with your former residents?

 Absolutely!
-Over the last 3-4 years I have become the designated get everybody together guy.
-About this time every year out of the 12 residents, we have 10 living and out of the 10 living, eight I was able to locate.
-All eight of us together via email and occasional a text.
-It’s just really neat to see what is going on and the different directions everybody took.
+Over the last three to four years, I’ve become the designated “let’s get everyone together” guy.
+Around this time each year, out of the 12 residents in our group, 10 are still living, and I’ve been able to locate eight of them.
+We stay connected through email and the occasional text.
+It’s really neat to see where everyone is now and the different paths they’ve taken.

-Work-life balance,110%.
-There were 1-2 of us in the program that seemed to get out when the night we weren’t on call.
-We got out by 5 – 5:15 and everybody else was there until the late hours.
-I just had the mindset of get your stuff done, you have a whole life behind you, kids waiting for you, girlfriends, husbands, etc. …get home.
+Work-life balance, 110%.
+There were 1-2 of us in the program who seemed to always get out when we weren’t on call.
+We’d leave by 5:00 or 5:15, while everyone else stayed late into the evening.
+I just had the mindset of getting my work done quickly—there’s a whole life behind you, with kids waiting for you, girlfriends, husbands, etc. … get home.

 That really made a difference.
-I felt more comfortable, I wasn’t stressed out and I felt refreshed in the morning and the relationships I had survived.
+I felt more comfortable, wasn’t stressed out, and was able to feel refreshed in the morning.
+The relationships I had also survived because of that balance.

 Who were your mentors?

-When I got to Brown, I met the other residents two years before me and they became friends.
-We used to go out together to the pool halls and even had a bowling team.
-I talked with my friends in other programs, and they were like “WHAT?!?!” you do all that?”
-I’m still in touch with a bunch of the residents today, which is neat!
+When I got to Brown, I met the other residents who were two years ahead of me, and they became good friends.
+We’d go out together to pool halls and even had a bowling team.
+I talked with friends in other programs, and they were like, “WHAT?!?
+You do all that?”
+I’m still in touch with a bunch of the residents today, which is really neat!